shruti0809-raj/shruti0809-raj/README.md

 ### BharatAI Index
 A safety benchmarking framework designed to evaluate how AI systems perform in data-scarce and culturally diverse environments.

-The framework focuses on identifying gaps such as language coverage, cultural bias, and dependency on external infrastructure—especially in developing regions.
+The framework focuses on identifying gaps such as language coverage, cultural bias, and dependency on external infrastructure especially in developing regions.

 Link -
 ---